yangshun/tech-interview-handbook/algorithms/dynamic-programming.md

     // Dec 6 - 7
     // Dec 7 - 12

-    The answer would be to pick Dec 1-5 (5 days) and then pick Dec 7-12 for a total of 10 days of occupancy, at the same time, leaving at least 1 day gap for cleaning between reservations.
+    The answer would be to pick Dec 1-5 (5 days) and then pick Dec 7-12 for a total of 10 days of occupancy, at the same time, leaving at least 1-day gap for cleaning between reservations.

     Similarly,
     // [3, 6, 4] => 7